dyno-might/dyno-might.github.io/_posts/2022-01-24-analogies.md

 I think that the reason analogies are so pervasive is that they *save effort*.
 Inside your brain, you've built little machines that help you understand different things in the world.
 Often these little machines have a lot of internal structure and took a lot of work to build.
 A good analogy tells you how to take a machine you've already got and plug it into a new context and understand a new situation.
 It's fundamentally a good idea.

 Now, you might think that you could clean this process up.
 Maybe you could take your existing machines and distill them into their essential features so that you can talk about them without referring to the original contexts at all.
-But then you'll see analogies between those abstractions and try to extract *their* features and suddenly you'll wake up and find that you've invented [category theory](https://en.wikipedia.org/wiki/Category_theory) after which you won't be able to communicate with normal people at all except to tell them how great category theory is and how important it is that they learn category theory.
+But then you'll see analogies between those abstractions and try to extract *their* features and suddenly you'll wake up and find that you've invented [category theory](https://en.wikipedia.org/wiki/Category_theory) after which you won't be able to communicate with normal people at all except to tell them how important it is that they learn category theory.
 Not recommended.

 So how to distinguish a good analogy from a bad one?
 You might think that it's *accuracy*,  but it's pretty easy to see that can't be right.
 The guy who was as tall as a 6'3" tree really was (I assume) exactly that tall.
 But it's still a useless analogy.
 Meanwhile, the hydraulic analogy for electrical current is flawed since electrons can push and pull distant electrons via electrical and magnetic fields, while water molecules only affect their neighbors.
 That's a real flaw, but the analogy is still marvelous.